Brian Boyle

-Brian Paul Boyle (born December 18, 1984) is an American professional ice hockey center who is currently a free agent.
-Boyle has previously played for the Los Angeles Kings, New York Rangers, Tampa Bay Lightning, Toronto Maple Leafs, New Jersey Devils, Nashville Predators, Florida Panthers and Pittsburgh Penguins of the National Hockey League (NHL)..
+Brian Paul Boyle (born December 18, 1984) is an American former professional ice hockey center who works as an analyst for NHL Network.
+Boyle has previously played for the Los Angeles Kings, New York Rangers, Tampa Bay Lightning, Toronto Maple Leafs, New Jersey Devils, Nashville Predators, Florida Panthers and Pittsburgh Penguins of the National Hockey League (NHL).
 He attended St. Sebastian's School in Needham, Massachusetts, before moving on to Boston College.
 Boyle grew up in Hingham, just south of Boston.

 Playing career

 Los Angeles Kings

 Boyle was drafted in the first round, 26th overall, by the Los Angeles Kings in the 2003 NHL Entry Draft.
 He played four seasons at Boston College before making his professional debut with the Kings' American Hockey League (AHL) affiliate, the Manchester Monarchs, in 2007.

 In the 2007–08 season, Boyle made his NHL debut with the Kings against the New Jersey Devils on February 2, 2008.
 He scored his first career NHL goal that same night against Martin Brodeur in a 6–3 defeat.
 He scored four goals in his first seven NHL games, three in his first four.